The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

+Note, however, that there are essential preconditions for Eq.\ (\ref{scaling}) being possibly valid.
+First, it can only hold if all but one conduction mechanisms are frozen out.
+Therefore, its applicability is always limited by some material-dependent upper temperature threshold, $T_{\rm utt}$, the value of which is determined by the maximum tolerable contribution of the second most relevant mechanism to $\sigma(T)$.\cite{Moe.etal.85} -- In the case of amorphous Si$_{1-x}$Cr$_x$, it amounts to roughly 50~K;\cite{Moe.etal.85} for doped crystalline semiconductors, it is far smaller and may even fall below 1~K, compare Subsection 4.5. -- Second, Eq.\ (\ref{scaling}) can only be valid over a wide range of the reduced temperature $T/T_0$ if there is merely a single transport-relevant length scale, that means, if the disordered solid considered is sufficiently homogeneous.
+To ensure this, the influences of macroscopic and mesoscopic inhomogeneities have to be effectively suppressed.
+Here, we remind that such a scaling of $\sigma(T, x = {\rm const.})$ curves seems to be destroyed by clustering.\cite{Moe.85,Moe.etal.85}
-In its general form, the scaling relation Eq.\ (\ref{scaling}) can be obtained from experimental data either by a master curve construction\cite{Moe.etal.83,Liu.etal.92,Krav.etal.95} or by checking whether or not $\mbox{d} \ln \sigma / \mbox{d} \ln T$ is a function of $\sigma$ alone.\cite{Moe.etal.85} The former approach requires adjusting the quotients of the $T_0$ values by rescaling of $T$, while the latter procedure is parameter-free but needs very precise data.

-The degree to which Eq.\ (\ref{scaling}) can be experimentally verified depends not only on the precision and accuracy of resistance, temperature, and geometry measurements, but also on how efficient the influences of macroscopic and mesoscopic inhomogeneities are suppressed.
-In particular, the scaling seems to be destroyed by clustering.\cite{Moe.etal.85} Moreover, Equation (\ref{scaling}) can only be valid if all but one conduction mechanisms are frozen out.
-Therefore, its applicability is always limited by some material-dependent upper temperature threshold, which is determined by the maximum tolerable contribution of the second most relevant mechanism to $\sigma(T)$.\cite{Moe.etal.85}
+In its general form, the scaling relation Eq.\ (\ref{scaling}) to hold can be concluded from experimental data for a set of $k$ samples either by a master curve construction\cite{Moe.etal.83,Liu.etal.92,Krav.etal.95} or by checking whether or not $\mbox{d} \ln \sigma / \mbox{d} \ln T$ is a function of $\sigma$ alone.\cite{Moe.etal.85} The former approach requires adjusting the quotients of the $T_0$ values for $(k-1)$ pairs of samples by means of rescaling $T$, while the latter procedure is parameter-free.
+The degree to which Eq.\ (\ref{scaling}) can be experimentally verified depends not only on the set of control parameter values considered as well as on precision and accuracy of resistance, temperature, and geometry measurements, but also on how well the preconditions specified in the previous paragraph are fulfilled.

-The scaling of $\sigma(T,x)$ has important consequences concerning the character of the MIT: Suppose that all samples in a certain $\sigma$ range obey Eq.\ (\ref{scaling}), where, below $T_0(x)$, $\sigma(T)$ falls off exponentially with decreasing $T$, and that this behavior can be extrapolated down to arbitrarily low $T$.
-Then, this $\sigma$ range extends down to $\sigma = 0$, and metallic transport cannot be observed within it.
-Since, moreover, $\sigma(T = {\rm const.},x)$ is monotonic in the MIT region, the range of metallic conductivity has a finite lower limit.
-In other words, there is indeed a finite minimum metallic conductivity.

-The experiments suggest that $\sigma(T = {\rm const.}, x)$ is continuous and monotonic in the MIT region for arbitrary $T > 0$.
-Hence, provided the characteristic temperature $T_0$ tends to 0 as the MIT at $x_{\rm c}$ is approached,\cite{Mott.72} the MIT is discontinuous at $T = 0$, and only there, compare Figs.\ 9(a) and 9(b) of Ref.\ \onlinecite{Moe.85}.